simonspa/resolution-simulator/README.md

 * Take one of the provided examples, adapt it to your needs and add the executable to the `CMakeLists.txt` file in the devices directory in order to compile the executable.
 * Have a look at the `devices/tscope_datura.cc` example for some explanatory comments on how to build the telescope assembly.

-### Further hints:
+### Further instructions and hints

 * The resolution can only be evaluated at a previously defined plane.
 This can either be a plane with measurements, a scatterer, or a plane with no material attached.
 They can be defined as follows:

   `gblsim::plane measurement(position, material, TRUE, resolution);` - plane with measurement and scattering material

   `gblsim::plane scatterer(position, material, FALSE);` - plane with scattering material but no measurement

   `gblsim::plane reference(position, 0, FALSE);` - plane with zero material and no measurement (simple reference point)

 * The material budget is always given as fractions of radiation lengths.
 Thus, divide your material thickness by its radiation length, and add up different materials as linear sum, e.g.